datacommonsorg/docsite/api/rest/v2/observation.md

 ```
 {: .example-box-content .scroll}

-### Example 3: Latest observation for all California counties
+### Example 3: Get the latest observations for all California counties

 In this example, we use the [chained property
 (`+`)](/api/rest/v2/#relation-expressions) to specify "all contained places in